Swagbucks review: How to earn money

-Swagbucks is pretty much the definition of 'easy money'.
-Whilst it doesn't promise to bring in the big money, it's easy to earn points on anything from watching videos to completing short surveys.
-All from your sofa. 🙂
+Swagbucks is the definition of 'easy money'.
+It doesn't promise to make you rich but, with very little effort, you can earn points on anything from watching videos to completing surveys.

 What is Swagbucks and how does it work?

-You’ll be ‘paid’ in Swagbucks points (shortened to ‘SBs') which can then be redeemed for gift cards or cash.
-The gift cards they offer come from over 1,500 retailers including Amazon, Starbucks, Argos, M&S and iTunes.
+You’ll be ‘paid’ in Swagbucks points (shortened to ‘SBs’).
+You can redeem these for gift cards or cash.
+The gift cards they offer come from a wide range of retailers, including Amazon, Caffè Nero, John Lewis, Marks & Spencer and Tesco.

-But if you’d rather make money from Swagbucks, there’s an option to convert points straight into your PayPal account as cash.
-Or you can donate to charity if you’re feeling generous.
+If you’d rather make extra money using Swagbucks, you can convert points straight into your PayPal account as cash.
+Or you can sometimes donate to charity if you’re feeling generous.

-But they accumulate quicker than you might think, simply because there are so many tasks and activities looped into Swagbucks – many of which you probably do already!
+But they accumulate quicker than you might think.
+There are so many tasks and activities looped into Swagbucks, many of which you probably do already!

 Make Swagbucks your default search engine